-At your request, we have performed an actuarial valuation of the Laborers' and Retirement Board Employees' Annuity and Benefit Fund of Chicago ("the Fund") as of December 31, 2022.
+At your request, we have performed an actuarial valuation of the Laborers' and Retirement Board Employees' Annuity and Benefit Fund of Chicago ("the Fund") as of December 31, 2023.
 An actuarial valuation of the Fund is performed annually.
-The purposes of the actuarial valuation are to review the funded status of the Fund as of December 31, 2022, and develop the Actuarial Determined Contribution ("ADC") for fiscal year 2023 as defined in GASB Statement Nos.
+The purposes of the actuarial valuation are to review the funded status of the Fund as of December 31, 2023, develop the statutory contribution for fiscal year 2025, and develop the Actuarial Determined Contribution ("ADC") for fiscal year 2024 as defined in GASB Statement Nos.
 67 and 68.
 The actuarial assumptions and methods used were recommended by the actuary and approved by the Board.
 Disclosure information required under GASB Statement Nos.
 67 and 68 is provided in a separate report.